JulienBolland/INFO0940_Projects/P1/README.md

 - Passing 20/20 tests
 ```
 ## Results
-This part of the project has been marked witn an 'A'.
+This part of the project has been marked 18 over 20.